alexwonseokcho/personal-website/content/_index.md

 enableToc: false
 ---

+ADD PROFILE IMAGE AND MY NAME UNDERNEATH

 Hi!
-I'm a 2nd year [Engineering Science](notes/University/EngSci) student at the University of Toronto.
-My interests include [Deep Learning](deep_learning/deep-learning)
+I'm a 2nd year [Engineering Science](notes/University/EngSci.md) student at the University of Toronto.
+My interests and hobbies include [Deep Learning](deep%20learning/deep%20learning.md), [Electronics and Microcontroller Projects](personal%20projects/electronics.md), [Computer Hardware](computer%20building/computer%20building), [Golf](hobbies/golf,md), and [Valorant](hobbies/valorant.md).

+The purpose of this website is to provide a glimpse into several aspects of myself from my professional career to my random activities on a Sunday afternoon.

+## How to navigate the website
+Here, you'll find everything from my [resume](professional/resume.md) and [portfolio](professional/portfolio.md) to [personal projects](personal projects/electronics), [written tutorials](personal projects/tutorials), [school notes](notes/lecture.md), and even blogs and random snippets of content. <-- link this now

+Each webpage is

 [[notes/hosting]]
 1. Extremely fast natural-language [[notes/search]]
 2. Customizable and hackable design based on [Hugo](https://gohugo.io/)